startuplcoud/infra-multi-account-region-startup-kit/README.md

 └── terragrunt.hcl (Global terragrunt configuration)
 ```

-### Global Variable and auto generate for the common providers.
+### Global Variable and auto generate for the global providers.
 In the `env.yaml`, for the different region and accounts
 we need to set the AWS account id and region variables.
 #### Global env.yaml